autobib/autobib/README.md

 will list all of your local records with the `author` and `title` fields available to search against.

 Read more in the [template syntax documentation](docs/template.md).

+### Working with edit history

+Autobib maintains a comprehensive edit history: every change to a record in the database creates a new copy with the changes, and the old copy is saved in the database.

+You can recover the previous version(s) using `autobib undo` and `autobib redo`.

+Internally, undo-states are stored as a *tree*: you can visualize the entire edit history associated with an identifier using `autobib log --tree`.
+You can move to arbitrary states in the edit tree using `autobib reset`.

+Your data is never deleted automatically.
+See `autobib hist prune` for a variety of commands which can be used to delete unwanted revisions.

+See the [data model documentation](docs/data_model.md) for more information.

 ### Importing records